consint/Tumult/README.md

 Adjusts the volume of the noise.
 I have placed a **clipper** behind the noise so that gain values above 0 will distort the noise.

 #### Noise selection
 The noise can be selected using the combo box or the two arrows next to it.
-The different sounds are divided into six categories, whereby all sounds in the ‘Noise’ category are generated and the sounds in all other categories are samples.
+The different sounds are divided into eight categories, whereby all sounds in the ‘Noise’ category are generated and the sounds in all other categories are samples.
+The ‘Custom’ category is only displayed once at least one of your own samples has been imported into Tumult.

 #### Mix
 Blends between the actual signal and the noise.